internetstandards/toolbox-wiki/DANE-for-SMTP-how-to.md

 * Roll-over scheme "current + next" gives less flexibility but the highest form of certainty, because of "tight pinning".
 * Implement monitoring of your DANE records to be able to detect problems as soon as possible.

-# Implementing DANE for SMTP on Debian Stretch
+# Implementing DANE for SMTP for Postfix
 **Specifics for this setup**
 * Linux Debian 9.8 (Stretch)
 * SpamAssassin version 3.4.2 (running on Perl version 5.28.1)